 As the fallout continues following a set of bombshell revelations by The Observer, New York Times and Channel 4, the UK data analytics and political consulting firm Cambridge Analytica is firmly in the spotlight.

-The firm has been accused of harvesting data from Facebook without users' implicit permission in order to profile and target political ads across the internet in the lead up to the shock Trump election victory and the Leave.EU campaign here in the UK.
+The firm harvested data from Facebook without users' implicit permission in order to profile and target political ads across the internet in the lead up to the shock Trump election victory and the Leave.EU campaign here in the UK.

 So what is Cambridge Analytica, who is behind the company and how much of a threat does it really pose to Western democracy?
-Here's a reverse timeline of the company and the Facebook scandal and how it has percolated through to the top levels of business and politics in the UK and US.
+Here's a reverse timeline of the company, the Facebook data harvesting scandal and how the story has percolated through to the top levels of business and politics in the UK and US.